moonstar-x/old-server-setup/docs/discord-bots.md

 ## 24/7 Music Bot
 [Repulser's Moosic](https://github.com/Repulser/Moosic/) is a pretty good option for our 24/7 music bot that'll serve songs from a text file and stream them on a designated voice channel.
 Keep in mind that if you have limited bandwidth, you may want to think twice before hosting a 24/7 music bot that'll run even when nobody is in the channel (this should probably be a feature but, oh well...).
 The music bot is also made using JDA, meaning it's written in Java.
 Check [JDA Music Bot](#jda-music-bot) for any requirement you may need to fill before running this bot.

+### Installation
 We'll create a folder inside our *discord*'s home folder, make sure to run the following as *discord* user that we created above.

     mkdir Moosic && cd Moosic

-Now we'll download the bot executable and song list, make sure to get the [latest version](https://github.com/Repulser/Moosic/releases).
+Now we'll download the bot executable and song list, make sure to get the [latest version](https://github.com/Repulser/Moosic/releases) (again, the example below may be outdated).

     wget https://github.com/Repulser/Moosic/releases/download/5.1/moosic.jar
     wget https://github.com/Repulser/Moosic/releases/download/5.1/songs.txt

+### Configuration
 We'll need to create our configuration, create the following file:

     nano bot.cfg